 Langtang is an interesting destination for Trekking in Nepal in January that is nearest to the Kathmandu Valley.
 Langtang region is decorated with a distinct landscape, beautiful mountain views, and classic village settlements.

-The local Tamang community that are influenced by the Tibetan culture has the villages made in typical style and architecture.
+The local Tamang community that is influenced by the Tibetan culture has villages made in typical style and architecture.
 The trek to Langtang valley begins from Syabrubesi and takes you deep into the region.
 The highest point Kyanjin Ri might be covered in snow but most of the part is dry and easy to trek in January.
 Besides, the spectacular sight of Mt.
-Langtang, Ganesh Himal, Langtang Lirung, and Langtang –II and other Himalayan ranges, the trek is fun.
-Langtang trek also offers scenic waterfalls and lowland glaciers views.
+Langtang, Ganesh Himal, Langtang Lirung, Langtang –II, and other Himalayan ranges, the trek is fun.
+Langtang trek also offers scenic waterfalls and lowland glacier views.

 Unlike other places, the month of January in Langtang Valley is very warm and sunny days.
 Even in the winter, the mountain and the sky are distinct, open, and clear- the visibility in the Langtang region is over 80 percent.
 However, due to the high altitude, the temperature gets quite low and chilly.
 A short trek to Langtang Valley in winter feels like a heavenly paradise.

 Langtang Valley Trek in January Cost Chart

 | 2 Person|| $520|

 | 11 - 20 Person|| $399|